Partner, Al Busaidy, Mansoor Jamal & Co

 Mohamad Noranuar Sajari

-Senior Executive Manager – Investment Banking & Capital Markets, Maisarah Investment Department
+Senior Executive Manager – Investment Banking and Capital Markets, Bank Dhofar – Maisarah Islamic Banking Services

 Head, Islamic Finance, College of Banking and Financial Studies